Gwan-Siu/gwansiu.github.io/_posts/2017-12-15-Image-Enhancement.markdown

 ### 2.3 Spatial filter----Box average(local mean average)
 **Image are not smooth because adjacent pixels are different.** Smoothing is equivalent to make adjacent pixels look more similar with each other.
 Conventionally, average of its neighborhoods is adopted.

 **Why average is effective?**  what we want is to make adjacent pixels look more similar with each other.
 In other words, the variations of adjacent pixels should be minimized.
-The objective funcion:
+Therefore, The objective funcion of smooth operator is:

 $$
 \begin{equation}